 The directors are committed to the involvement of employees in the decision-making process through effective leadership at all levels in the organisation, including engagement with the Board.
 Employees are frequently involved through direct discussions with their managers, cross company working groups and local committees.
-Regular employee consultations cover a range of topics affecting the workforce, including such matters as corporate performance and business plans.
+Regular employee consultations cover a range of topics affecting them, including such matters as corporate performance and business plans.
 The directors encourage the involvement of employees in the company's performance through the All-Employee Share Ownership Plan.
-Since the outbreak of Covid, the directors have had regard to the health and well-being of employees and consulted on and implemented adjustments to the working environment, including social distancing measures and home working, to protect employees and the company's operation.
+The directors have regard to the safety, health and well-being of employees (and contract staff).
 The NATS CEO maintains high visibility with employees through visits to NATS sites, or through virtual engagements where more appropriate, where he talks to them about current business issues and takes questions in an open and straightforward manner.
-The NATS CEO and the Executive team provided regular updates to staff through the company's internal media.
+The NATS CEO and the Executive team provided regular updates to employees through the company's internal media.
 Such actions enable employees to achieve a common awareness of those factors affecting the performance of the company.
+An employee engagement survey was conducted in the year and its feedback will shape and deliver improvement plans.
 Also, employees' views are represented through an open dialogue with Prospect and the Public and Commercial Services Union (PCS), the recognised unions on all matters affecting employees.
 Formal arrangements for consultation with employees exist through a local and company-wide framework agreed with the Trades Unions.

+The company's pay policy is explained in the Remuneration Committee report of NATS Holdings' Annual Report and Accounts.
 It is the company's policy to establish and maintain competitive pay rates which take full account of the different pay markets relevant to its operations.
 In return, employees are expected to perform to the required standards and to provide the quality and efficiency of service expected by its customers.